Planning For A Life Partner

 On top of that, and maybe even more importantly, you want to choose who will receive what you’ve worked so hard to create, and also ensure that your “chosen family” will be able to care for and love you, in the event you are incapacitated and cannot make healthcare decisions for yourself.
 Your wealth isn’t measured just by the dollars in your bank account, but by the well-being of the people you love.
 You care enough to get your estate planning handled so your loved ones will not get stuck in court or conflict, when you become incapacitated or die.

-In so many ways, estate planning is the very most important for you when you are not married, but have a life partner in your life.
+In so many ways, estate planning for a life partner is the very most important for you when you are not married, but have a life partner in your life.
 And, if you have children together, well it’s exponentially more important for you to get your estate planning handled right.

 The law does not protect your love if you are not married, period.
 You have to take action yourself to ensure you will have access to your loved one’s hospital bedside, and that your unmarried loved one will have access to you, if you are hospitalized.